Koosjuh/TeamPurple/Incident Handeling/Powershell Scripts for Incidents/readme.md

 - The vault needs to be unlocked by the SecretVault password once every 4 hours
 - Safe Password for SecretVault in a **Password Manager**
 - Timeout is **4 hours** per shift
+- First time running this script will ask for password for SecretVault to unlock it.
+Then it will lock after 4 hours.

 This means the vault is: